videntity/vmi/README.md

     git clone https://github.com/TransparentHealth/vmi.git

 Install supporting libraries.
-(Consider using virtualenv for your pythoin setup.
+(Consider using virtualenv for your python setup).

     cd vmi
     pip install -r requirements.txt

-Depending on your local environment you made need some supporting libraries for the above com,mand to run cleanly.
+Depending on your local environment you made need some supporting libraries for the above command to run cleanly.
 For example you need a compiler and python-dev.

 Setup some local enviroment variables.